DJ-Dingo/pibooth-oled-display/README.rst

 only the user Fonts will be showing in the menu.

+You can download free fonts online, on sites like `fontspace.com <https://www.fontspace.com/>`_

 **When adding new fonts, you need to restart Pibooth to load them into the fonts database**

 ----------------------------------------------------